omkar-thite/nn_from_scratch_functions/README.md

 - Classification application is implemented in separate notebook which utilizes this implementation.
   - Dataset is synthesized using sklearn library.
   - Classification is only for demonstration purpose.
+  - this notebook will be updated soon with use of other tools like adam, dropout etc.

 Any comments, suggestions or imprpovements are always welcome.
 Thank you for visiting.